Mackiovello/PublicNotes/post-commit-hooks.md

 ## Invocation

-The hook is invoked when the an instance of the specified class is inserted, updated, or deleted.
+The hook is invoked when an instance of the specified class is inserted, updated, or deleted.
 For example, say that we have these four post-commit hooks:

 ```cs
 Hook<Order>.AfterCommitInsert += (sender, id) => Debug.WriteLine("AfterCommitInsert-Order");